a-eiber/a-eiber/README.md

 ### Hi there 👋

+My name is Alec.
+I'm a software developer and a veteran, currently working on a web app that allows artists to create, share, and sell NFTs.

+You can reach me on [LinkedIn](https://www.linkedin.com/in/aleceiber) or on my [website](https://www.aleceiber.com).

 <!--
 **a-eiber/a-eiber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.